Getting Started

 YAML

-Same for YAML: in Visual Studio Code you need to install an extension like the one provided by Red Hat to understand the shape of your configuration file.
+For YAML, install an extension like the one provided by Red Hat in Visual Studio Code to understand the shape of your configuration file.

 YAML extension YAML extension